LoomSDK/LoomSDK/README.md

 ### Build Instructions

-The build system is setup to generate a "dev" sdk for use with the Loom command line interface (cli).
+The build system is setup to generate a "dev" sdk for use with the Loom command line interface (Loom CLI) available from [LoomSDK.com](http://www.loomsdk.com)

 Firstly, building Loom from the native source code requires having [Rake](http://rake.rubyforge.org) & [CMake](http://www.cmake.org) installed and on your path.